wralex/wralex.github.io/instructions/Editing-With-Pandoc.md

     changed to a **Sync Changes 1 ⬆️** button, click the button to complete your changes to the repository.

-That concludes the document modificationtask of this tutorial.
-Please take some time to get familiar with VS Code and/or Markdown. also visit some of the recomended links above to get familiar with the Markdown "language/code".
+That concludes the document modification task of this tutorial.
+Please take some time to get familiar with VS Code and/or Markdown.
+Also visit some recommended links mentioned above to get familiar with the Markdown language.
 After a while you may see why Markdown has become a great way to create and publish documents.

 ## Create Publications